 |12.||Leica T||Y||stereo / mono||-||-||-||2.0||Y||-||-|

 |16.||Nikon D5600||Y||stereo / mono||Y||-||mini||2.0||Y||Y||Y|

 It is notable that the CL offers wifi support, while the S-E Typ 006 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Leica S-E Typ 006 (unlike the CL) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The CL is a recent model that features in the current product line-up of Leica.
-In contrast, the S-E Typ 006 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the S-E Typ 006 was succeeded by the Leica S Typ 007.
+Both the CL and the S-E Typ 006 have been discontinued, but can regularly be found used on ebay.
+The S-E Typ 006 was replaced by the Leica S Typ 007, while the CL does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica website.

 So what conclusions can be drawn?
 Which of the two cameras – the Leica CL or the Leica S-E Typ 006 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Leica CL (Typ 7323):